-- Each of these groups will be different. - Must identify the compliance elements that constitute required knowledge for each entity. - Must ensure training materials are not biased in favor of reporting or responding parties. - Consider most effective approach for training, as well as most efficient. - For example, investigators will be responsible for thoroughness, fairness, and equity in the investigation Their training must be extensive. - Appeals officers must have a comprehensive understanding of the process; should be in-person using case studies. - Employees need general resource and reporting information and could be trained by video.
+- Each of these will be different. - Must identify the compliance elements that constitute required knowledge for each entity. - Consider most effective approach for training, as well as most efficient. - For example, investigators will be responsible for completeness, fairness, and equity.
+Their training must be extensive. - Appeals officers must have a comprehensive understanding of the process; should be in-person using case studies. - Employees need general resource and reporting information and could be trained by video.